x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/org-config-transfer-attributes/policy-tip-config.md

 # Policy tip config attributes

-The following attributes of Policy tip config are copied from an on-premises Exchange organization to Exchange Online when the **Organization Configuration Transfer** option is selected in the Hybrid Configuration Wizard.
+The following attributes of Policy tip configurations are copied from an on-premises Exchange organization to Exchange Online when the **Organization Configuration Transfer** option is selected in the Hybrid Configuration Wizard.

 | **PolicyTipConfig** | **Available In**    |
 |---------------------|---------------------|